aksharbisht2002/Space-In-App/README.md

 ## Contributing

 SpaceIn is an open-source project, and we encourage contributions from the community.
-If you're interested in contributing to the development of SpaceIn, please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+If you're interested in contributing to the development of SpaceIn
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.